The PixelDome

 As with the LarryDome, our dome choice was constrained primarily by the available space we had for it.
 The room ceiling is roughly three meters high, so our dome couldn't be much bigger than three meters in diameter.
 The LarryDome had been that same size, but we wanted a smoother projection surface.
-When we saw on the Internet that Steve Pielock had this 10-foot fiberglass dome for sale (it's from an old Viewlex planetarium installation), we knew we'd found our solution.

 The dome has eight gores (orange-peel wedge shapes) that bolt together.
 The dome assembly was relatively straightforward; the only difficulty came when the two halves needed to be bolted together.
 We had no easy way to reach around and up to the very top to put in the remaining bolts in the holes.
 Rather than leaning a ladder up against the fiberglass panels or constructing some kind of scaffolding, we decided it seemed sturdy enough without those last couple of bolts up there.

-Perhaps the biggest challenge was figuring out how to mount it.
-We knew the dome would spend most of its time in a tilted position, for our ease of working under it.
-But we did want to be able to level it, primarily for doing quality control checks on our full fisheye movies.
 After plotting out plans for various frameworks, we decided to just suspend it on chains from two J-hooks drilled into ceiling joists.
-Thanks to neighbor and retired planetarian Dalton McIntosh (formerly at the Einstein Planetarium in Washington, D.C.) who now lives on the next mountain over; he came over and lent some tools and brawn to get 'er done!
-Dalton's wife Terry actually suggested going the suspension route.
+Thanks to neighbor and retired planetarian Dalton McIntosh (formerly at the Einstein Planetarium in Washington, D.C.) who now lives on the next mountain over; he came over and lent some tools and brawn to git'r'done!
+Dalton's wife Terri actually suggested going the suspension route.

 The dome installation is still a work in progress as we figure out a good way to enable our "tip-tilt" mechanism.
 But, we set up our Sky-Skan definiti PD system, and sure enough, with "first light", it looks like things will work fine.